 Peter Lehr focuses his practice on health care transactional and regulatory matters, real estate, and land use law, including zoning and subdivision applications and commercial lending.

 Peter has obtained favorable decisions for clients in numerous land use and zoning cases.
 He has served as counsel of record in municipal hearings, trial court cases, and appellate level proceedings.
 Peter has assisted municipal code enforcement officers in compliance proceedings and has drafted, interpreted, and implemented ordinances and resolutions, regulating matters from permit issuances to zoning classifications.
-As part of his practice, Peter also regularly performs contract and real estate document reviews, including commercial leases.
+As part of his practice, he also performs contract and real estate document reviews, including commercial leases.

 Peter prepares and reviews loan documents for financial institutions in connection with various forms of commercial credit facilities.
-Such experience includes negotiations with borrowers’ counsel over loan and reimbursement agreement provisions, as well as the terms and conditions contained in security, collateral pledge, and suretyship documents.
+His experience includes negotiations with borrowers’ counsel over loan and reimbursement agreement provisions, as well as the terms and conditions contained in security, collateral pledge, and suretyship documents.

-As an active member of the community, Peter serves on the boards of several nonprofit organizations, including LifePath, Inc., the Weller Health Education Center and the Forum for Ethics in the Workplace.
+As an active member of the community, Peter serves on the boards of several nonprofit organizations, including LifePath, Inc., the Weller Health Education Center, and the Forum for Ethics in the Workplace.
 He is a member of the Leonard Pool Society of Lehigh Valley Hospital and Health Network.